User Guide

 If no profile class is assigned, StickTax defaults to 20 cigars per box.

-For MSRP-based methods, StickTax uses the MSRP value you set on each variant.
-If you haven't set an MSRP, it falls back to the BigCommerce retail price.
-For accurate calculations, we recommend setting MSRP explicitly.
+For MSRP-basis methods, StickTax uses the MSRP value from BigCommerce.
+If no MSRP is set, it falls back to the BigCommerce retail price.

 Sales Tax Rules